AlekhyaKattamuri06/DL_Project/README.md

 SSD <br />
 Faster R-CNN <br />

+# Goals
+The primary goals of your project on object detection using YOLOv8 are to achieve high accuracy and precision in detecting and classifying objects within images, ensuring the model can handle various object sizes, shapes, and overlapping scenarios effectively.
+Additionally, the project aims to develop a model that operates efficiently in real-time applications, providing quick and reliable object detection in live video feeds or images.
+Scalability and adaptability are also key objectives, creating a flexible model that can be easily adapted to different datasets and applications, whether for industrial automation, surveillance, or other specific use cases. <br />

 # Installation
 To set up the environment, run the following commands: <br />
 git clone <repository-url> <br />